open-telemetry/oteps/text/0148-sampling-probability.md

 floating point precision of the number SHOULD follow implementation language standards and SHOULD be high enough to identify when Samplers have different inclusion probabilities.

+#### Counting spans

+Consumers of a stream of span data that may or may not have been sampled can follow these steps to count or approximately count the total number of spans in the population.

+For each span processed, locate all span attributes with prefix `sampling.` and suffix `.adjusted_count`.
+If there are no adjusted count attributes on the span, count a single event.
+If there is exactly one adjusted count attribute, count that many identical span events.

+If there are more than one adjusted count attribute on the span, the processor SHOULD make a consistent choice for spans of a given resource.
+By default, the SDK's first preference MUST the builtin `TraceIDRatio` sampler, and its second preference MUST be the builtin `Parent` sampler.
 ```

 For the `TraceIDRatio` sampler, include the following additional text: